Home

 The larva varies from white to tan and have a dark brown head.
 The eggs tend to be a shiny white and can be found on the apple blossoms.

-Controls: The Spined Soldier Beetle will feed on the larvae.
+Controls: The Spined Soldier Bug will feed on the larvae.

 If the sawfly becomes a serious problem that could jeopardize a crop, then spray the trees with rotenone or ryania when the first leaves begin to fall.
 For fruit that has fallen from the tree, either discard or destroy the larvae prior to adding it to your compost pile by placing it in a sealed plastic bag and place in a sunny location for a few days.